 - Formaldehyde (carcinogen)

-- 1,4-Dioxane (carcinogen) – Usually not specifically listed as it is not intentionally added but a byproduct of ethoxylated surfactants or alcohols, which ends in “-eth”, such as laureth-6 or sodium laureth sulfate (SLES), ceteareth, or steareth.
+- 1,4-Dioxane (carcinogen) – Usually not specifically listed on ingredient labels, as it is not intentionally added but a byproduct of ethoxylated surfactants or alcohols, which ends in “-eth”, such as laureth-6 or sodium laureth sulfate (SLES), ceteareth, or steareth.

 - Acetone